amdl89/dragula-vue3/README.md

 #### `DragulaList`

 It represents an inidvidual list in a container.
-It accepts a `listKey` prop, which corresponds to a list for that key in the object passed to `DragulaContainer`, and exposes the default scoped slot with `listItems`, which is the list for that key, and is used to construct a `DragulaListItem` for items in that list [_(as shown in the usage example. )_](https://github.com/amdl89/dragula-vue3#usage).
+It accepts a `listKey` prop, which corresponds to a list for that key in the object passed to `DragulaContainer`, and exposes the default scoped slot with `listItems`, which is the list for that key, and is used to construct a `DragulaListItem` for items in that list [_(as shown in the usage example)_](https://github.com/amdl89/dragula-vue3#usage).

 ###### `Props`